muzrohitranjan/Placement-Portal/README.md

-# Placement-Portal
+# 🎓 Placement Portal

-A job application management system built with React.js and Firebase, used by 200+ students.
+A React.js + Firebase-based portal to track job applications and upload resumes.